keyboard_arrow_up

 Shock Absorption and Vibration Dampening by Shaft Couplings

-Flexible couplings can provide electrical isolation when sensitive electronic components driven in a high voltage.
+Flexible couplings can provide electrical isolation for sensitive electronics in high-voltage environments.

 Prevention of Heat Transfer by Shaft Couplings

-Shaft couplings prevent the transfer of heat from the power source to the driven shaft.
+Shaft couplings help prevent heat from transferring from the power source to the driven shaft.

 Fluid Coupling

-Fluid couplings, consist of an impeller attached to the driveshaft, which acts as a pump and a runner attached to the driven shaft.
+Fluid couplings consist of an impeller mounted to the driveshaft that acts as a pump and a runner attached to the driven shaft.

 Spline Coupling